DavideSalonico/sparse_blossom_on_FPGA/README.md

 ## File structure
 The repository is structured as follows:
-- src folder contains all the source files used in the project
+- **src** folder contains all the source files used in the project.
+Names are self-explanatory and code for the kernel and the host is provided.
+It also contains additional utility header files.
-- delieveries contains the documentation incuding a report and slides that will be used in the oral presentation
+- **delieveries** contains the documentation incuding a report and slides that will be used in the oral presentation
-- utils contains a script for generating a nodes.json file (there is also one provided as an example)
+- **utils** contains a python script for generating a nodes.json file (there is also one provided as an example)

 ## A note about the util folder
 The util folder contains a python script that generates a JSON file that contains the data of the graph provided as input.